The future of folding glass walls is here (and before long, everywhere)

-Exterior SL60 folding glass walls fill the 21st Century classrooms of the K-8 school with extensive amounts of daylight thought the day.
+Exterior SL60 folding glass walls fill the 21st Century classrooms of the K-8 school with extensive amounts of daylight throughout the day.
 After all, Rio Del Sol does directly translate to “River of the Sun” in Spanish.
 Studies suggest that children learn 20 to 26 percent faster with exposure to daylight while improving moods and overall energy.
 Opening glass walls adapt concepts of open air classrooms, a growing design solution that strives to ease rising health concerns in schools.
 When open, exterior glass wall systems give way for natural fresh air to constantly infiltrate within collaborative learning spaces, preventing the same air to be trapped within which could lead to the spread of illnesses and reduced student information retention.

 Rio Del Sol STEAM Academy strives to offer its students a progressive school with carefully designed collaborative learning spaces that enhance engagement within each other and the outdoors.
 Together with Architecture for Education, they successfully achieved a 78,000 square foot dynamic campus made up of 21st Century classrooms and STEAM maker spaces that live up to their vision of student growth and development.
 Learn more about the role of NanaWall’s opening glass walls in 21st Century design.